boris-volkov/games/README.md

 ## [calculator_quest](https://boris-volkov.github.io/games/quest/quest.html)
   - UNDER CONSTRUCTION
   - the timer bar and terminal prompt operate asynchronously now
-  - TODO: put the actual game in duh
+  - TODO: add other three operations
+  - TODO: lot of cleaning up to do here!
   - TODO: figure out how to send scores to a permanent scoreboard
   - TODO: color design, have it change color with time of day, blue in the morning and red in the night, as is most humane.